blazfxx/vectbrowser/README.md

 [releases](https://github.com/blazfxx/vectbrowser/releases)

 - Intel releases have the "INTEL" label
-- M-Series/ARM releases have the "ARM" label
+- M-Series/ARM releases have the "ARM" label or "x86_64" label (with macOS in the name)

 - WINDOWS COMING SOON